a-wieczorek/Weather/README.md

 -*Check Weather* - A logged user can access the */weather* endpoint to display the weather, temperature, humidity and pressure for a chosen city.
 Data is fetched using an OpenWeatherMap API (http://api.openweathermap.org).
 The user can change the city using a form on the *HTML* page

--*Log Out* - Upon clicking the button, user's cookie *token* is deleted and the user is redirected to the root page.
+-*Log Out* - Upon clicking the button, user's cookie *token* is deleted and the user is redirected to the root page (Index.html).